jdherder/social-viewer/README.md

-An app built for my mom (who refuses to get social media), to view family social media accounts.
+A React app built for my mom (who refuses to get social media), to view family social media accounts.

 Up and running:
 'npm install'